jthlab/demesinfer/docs/tutorial.rst

     constraints_for(et, *et.variables)

-I would not show the full output here since it is too long, but you would see that the start and end sizes for P0 and P1 are now independent variables without equality constraints tying them together.
+The full output will not be shown here since it is too long, but you would see that the start and end sizes for P0 and P1 are now independent variables without equality constraints tying them together.

 Inference using SFS-based methods in momi3
 ------------------------------------------